e82eric/SimpleWindowManager/README.md

 https://user-images.githubusercontent.com/811029/196359680-c7d45b94-3edc-409f-97f8-715abe833925.mp4

 ## Configuration
+- Configuration is done in C and is compiled into the binary
+- You will need to a Config.c
+  - You will need to implement a void configure(Configuration *configuration) function
+    - This is where you can adjust bar color/bar height etc on the configuration structure
+    - This is also where you will define workspaces, keybindings, scratch windows and menu commands There is a SampleConfig.c provided in the repository
+- The makefile currently looks for this in ..\SimpleWindowManagerConfig\config.c but can be updated in the make file

 ### Defining workspaces:
 * Specifying workspaces: https://github.com/e82eric/SimpleWindowManager/blob/main/SampleConfig.c#L77
 * Can be configured with simple contains matching using the exe name, windows title, or window class.